LuanQBarbosa/code-optimization-project/README.md

 matrix[j][i]
 ```

 Which makes a poor use of cache memory.
-Because at each iteration of the inner loop we are incrementing J, and since in C++ array elements in the same row are stored consecutively in memory, an access to a row for the first time is likely to cause a cache miss, but on the other side we can access the other elements from that row without having a cache miss.
-However, by incrementing the row number at every inner loop iteration, it is likely to cause a cache miss due to the next row not being on cache, and even worse, when finishing the inner loop the next element of the first row is likely to have been removed from cache due to limited storage capacity which will cause a cache miss and therefore decreasing performance.
+In C (and C++) array elements in the same row are stored consecutively in memory, and thus, an access to a row for the first time is likely to cause a cache miss, but on the other side we can access the other elements from that row without having a cache miss due to the block containing the element being transferred to cache.
+However, by incrementing the row number at every inner loop iteration, it is likely to cause a cache miss due to the next row not being on cache, and even worse, when finishing the inner loop the next element of the first row is likely to have been removed from cache due to its limited storage capacity which will cause a cache miss and therefore will decrease performance further.
 In order to fix this, we have changed the code to increment the column acessed in the inner loop, and the row in the outer loop in order to reduce the number of cache misses, this has been done in each loop of the algorithm:
 ```C++
 for ( int i = 0; i < nVertices; i++ ) {
     for ( int j = 0; j < nVertices; j++ ) {